PythonRSAS/pythonrsas.github.io/_posts/2022-09-02-1-System-design-basic-concepts.md

 ## Scalability
 The ability of a system to grow and manage as traffic increases.
-## Reliability
-Probability that a system will fail during a period of time.
-Slightly harder to define than hardware reliability.

-Mean time between failures (MTBF)
-$$ MTBF = {Total \space time } \over 2a} $$

 * **sharding**: *optimization* technique for database horizontal scaling.
 It lets you split up databases.
 Sharding is a specific type of partitioning.
   * Scaling up hardware.
 For example, doubling memory, processor.
 But it is very expensive and has diminishing return.
   * If scale out instead of scale up, make copies of databases.
 Instead of one database overloaded with requests, have copies or replicas, eventually.
 This introduces a problem: "eventual consistency".
 Having eventual consistency can result in stale data.
 We all have experienced not receiving text from friends and don't receive it until a day later.

+## Reliability
+Probability that a system will fail during a period of time.
+Slightly harder to define than hardware reliability.

+Mean time between failures (MTBF)

+$$ MTBF = {Total time } \over 2a} $$

+## Availability
+Amount of time a system is operational during a period of time.
+Poorly designed software requriing downtime for updates is less available.

+Often measured in 9's.

 # Reference